hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

     python setup.py build
     sudo python setup.py install

-Again, this is NOT RECOMMENDED due to this revision's problems with it's implementation of 2-way SSL encryption.
+Again, this is NOT RECOMMENDED due to this revision's problems with its implementation of 2-way SSL encryption.
 However, if you're willing to troubleshoot the implementation, I'm sure the OpenStack project would very much appreciate the contribution.

 My suggestion, if you're on a non-debian distro, is to directly download and install the version installed by the Ubuntu 12.04 package manager: